yonahd/orphaned-configmaps/README.md

 This repository contains a script to identify orphaned ConfigMaps in a Kubernetes namespace.
 Orphaned ConfigMaps are those that are not referenced by any active Pods or containers within the namespace.

+## Deprecation notice

+This repo is deprecated for https://github.com/yonahd/kor

+Kor covers finding unused configmaps and many other resource.
+It also contains many other features and enhancements.

 ## Prerequisites

 Before running the script, make sure you have the following prerequisites installed: